-It’s not easy to persevere in our sacrifices and intensified prayer.
-But disciplining our appetite is especially difficult.
+True, prayer with fasting is harder for most of than prayer alone.
+It’s never easy to persevere in our sacrifices or intensified prayer—and disciplining our appetite is especially difficult.
 Physical appetites are strong and we’re weak!

 We don’t have to let our failures get us down, however.
 We can petition God for His grace, seek inspiration through the writings of the saints and theologians of the Church, and try again.

 The truth is, fasting has an irreplaceable role in the spiritual life.
 It brings about powerful spiritual growth.
 Jesus Himself told us that some demons could only be driven out by prayer and fasting (Mark 9:29).
 And yet fasting is something that we modern Catholics tend to struggle with.

 If we understand why fasting is so important, our will to do it can be strengthened.

 So, why is it important?

 Three Reasons Why We Fast According to St. Thomas Aquinas

 St. Thomas Aquinas gives us three important reasons for fasting from his Summa Theologica.

 He begins by reminding us what defines a virtuous act:

 An act is virtuous through being directed by reason to some virtuous good.
 Now this is consistent with fasting, because fasting is practiced for a threefold purpose.